cashsheet/cosmices/src/pages/index.md

     quality alfalfa hay, and exceptional customer service.
 We are the West Coast source for alfalfa products as well as halal meat products.
 We also offer farm supply chain and IT Support.
-description: Our expertise include mobile, web and custom software development.
+description: Our expertise include alfalfa hay, halal meat including farm supply chain and IT Support
-  Including supply chain, e-commerce solutions, sales and distribution, warehouse management, POS Solution and many more
 intro:
   blurbs:
     - image: /img/reactsymbol200.png